christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Herod).
 He was Herod Pollio aka Herod Agrippa I, grandson of King Herod's son Aristobulus IV.
 Vespasian was his title, not his name (Vas/Bas was the royal abbreviation for the Greek word Basilius which = King, and Pas means "all" as in Pan.
 "Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings") [^15].
-Another option: Vas/Bas = King, and Pasian = Pisonian (a member of the key conspiratorial Piso family).
-King Piso.
+Another option: Vas/Bas = King, and -asian = "of Asia" or "the Asian".
+Vespasian = "The King of Asia".
 He was also
 'Flavius Scaevinus' the conspirator involved in Nero's assassination.

 ![Fig.